 Nestled high above on a hill, Thiksey monastery looks like an entire kingdom.
 It is so exquisitely etched that it manifests the finest craftsmanship of Tibetan architecture.
 As you’ll get inside the monastery, the vibrant embellishment will enrapture you.
 A massive pillar carved with Buddha’s teachings is the center attraction of Thiksey monastery.

-Overlooking majestic Indus River, Spituk monastery is probably the most precious treasure of Buddhist culture.
-Other than soothing tranquility, Spituk monastery has a lot more to offer its visitors.
-From a priceless collection of artifacts to an exemplary assortment of murals, Spituk monastery has enfolded a deep culture and history within itself.
+Overlooking the majestic Indus River, the Spituk monastery is probably the most precious treasure of Buddhist culture.
+Other than soothing tranquility, Spituk Monastery has a lot more to offer its visitors.
+From a priceless collection of artifacts to an exemplary assortment of murals, the Spituk monastery has enfolded a deep culture and history within itself.

 Amid the boulder terrain, sloppy hillocks, and imposing mountains, if there is anything that bears testimony to time, it is Leh Palace.
 It has withstood the ravages of time, and today evinces the regal history of Leh magnificently.
 Rested atop desolate Namgyal hills, Leh palace is a nine-storey grand palace.

 Though today it is in a derelict state, the glorious history of Namgyal rulers in still resonant within the giant four walls of Leh palace.
 Reflecting the finest craftsmanship of Tibetan architecture, Leh palace is beautifully adorned with wooden work, paintings, murals, and interior embellishments.
 If your camera is looking for something more breathtaking, just head over to the roof where a phenomenal beauty is ready to embrace you in its lap.

 ANSWERING YOUR QUESTIONS:

 Do you need to know anything else about Hemis festival 2019?
 No?
 Think again!
 Okay, let us allow read your mind.
 Well, your mind wants the answers to these questions about Hemis festival in India.